utkarshayachit/AzureBatch-Secured/AzFinSim-README.md

 The demo creates 1 million synthetic trades, inject them into a Redis cache and process them with containerized application code on Azure Batch, capturing Telemetry in Application Insights.

-AzFinSim is a reference implementation for automated (terraform) deployment of containerized Azure Batch applications which scales to 10's of thousands of cores.
+AzFinSim is a reference implementation for automated (bicep) deployment of containerized Azure Batch applications which scales to 10's of thousands of cores.
 While the application provided is a synthetic risk simulation designed to demonstrate high throughput in a financial risk/grid scenario, the actual framework is generic enough to be applied to any embarrassingly parallel / high-throughput computing style scenario.
 If you have a large scale computing challenge to solve, deploying this example is a good place to start, and once running it's easy enough to insert your own code and libraries in place of azfinsim.

 ## Infrastucture Overview

-The deployment demonstrates how Azure Batch could be deploye dina secured environment, which is often a requirement in regulated industries such as Pharma, Life Sciences, or Banking and Captial Markets.
+The deployment demonstrates how Azure Batch could be deployed in a secured environment, which is often a requirement in regulated industries such as Pharma, Life Sciences, or Banking and Captial Markets.

 ![Overview](./images/batch-private-cluster-redis.png)